aosbornee/Flask-With-Vagrant/README.md

 ## Prerequisites for this Project

+### Why We Use Dev Environments To Tests Applications

 ### Creating Our Vagrant File
 We will create a folder named 'Flask-With-Vagrant' and enter this folder using git bash.
 Once here we create a vagrant file and then enter it